anastasiiashi/password_generator/README.md

 # password_generator
-This program generates strong passwords
+This program generates strong passwords (random symbols is converted to ascii)